NixOS/nixpkgs/CONTRIBUTING.md

 As the PR author, you should still take a look at these as they will often reveal best practices and unwritten rules that usually have good reasons behind them and you may want to incorporate them into your modus operandi.

 Please keep in mind that reviewers almost always mean well here.
-Their intent is not to denounce your code, they simply want your code to be as good as it can be.
+Their intent is not to denounce your code, they want your code to be as good as it can be.
 Through their experience, they may also take notice of a seemingly insignificant issues that have caused significant burden before.

 Sometimes however, they can also get a bit carried away and become too perfectionistic.